LedgerHQ/applet-recovery-key/README.md

 ## `manage_applet.sh` script

-The `manage_applet.sh` script assists in building (generating a CAP file), cleaning, and testing the Charon applet, either locally or in a Docker container.
+The `manage_applet.sh` script assists in building (generating a CAP file), cleaning, and testing the Recovery Key applet, either locally or in a Docker container.
 It includes options for dependency path customization, AID setting, and running functional tests (requiring GitHub credentials for cloning ledger-pluto)

 ### Usage